 The Development Act 1993, has determined that all CAPs must be comprised of one independent presiding member, three independent members and three elected members.
 All Members of the CAP have been appointed by Council.

-The Council Assessment Panel meets on every third Thursday of each month at the City of Mount Gambier Operational Services Conference Room, Level 1, 10 Watson Terrace, Mount Gambier, commencing at 5:45 pm (unless otherwise determined).
+The Council Assessment Panel meets on every third Thursday of each month at the City of Mount Gambier Level 1 Committee Room, 10 Watson Terrace Mount Gambier, commencing at 5:45 pm (unless otherwise determined).

 CAP minutes and agendasTerms of Reference - Council Development Assessment PanelCouncil Development Assessment Panel Code of Conduct